-COURSE CODE: BHMCT - 206 FRONT OFFICEOUNDATION F -II (PRACTICALS)
+COURSE CODE: BHMCT - 206

+COURSE TITLE:

-OURSE TITLE: BHMCT - 206 FRONT OFFICEOUNDATION F -II (PRACTICALS) The performance of the students will be evaluated on the basis of class participation, The performance of the students will be evaluated on the basis of class participation, house tests, regularity and assignments carrying 20 percent of the total credit and rest house tests, regularity and assignments duration.
+EVALUATION: The performance of the students will be evaluated on the basis of class participation,

-EVALUATION: The performance of the students carrying 20 percent of the total creaters
+house tests, regularity and assignments carrying 20 percent of the total credit and rest

-house tests, regularity and assignments early duration. through semester end examination of 4 hours duration.
+through semester end examination of 4 hours duration.

-house tests, regularity and using through semester end examination of 4 hours duration. through semester end examination of 4 hours duration.
-The performance of the students will be evaluated on the basis of his performance.
-The performance of the students will be evaluated on the basis of his performance.
+INSTRUCTIONS The performance of the students will be evaluated on the basis of his performance

-INSTRUCTIONS during the examination out of 30 marks
+FOR EXTERNAL during the examination out of 30 marks

-FOR EXTERNAL

-EXAMINER Topic
+EXAMINER

 Sr.No.
+Topic

-Review of Semester one
+1. Review of Semester one

-1. Walcoming/Greeting of guest

-2. - the state of the
+2. Welcoming/Greeting of guest

+Providing Information to the Guest

-Providing information to handle enquiries Telephone handling, How to handle enquiries
+Telephone handling, How to handle enquiriesSuggestive selling

-Euclosetive selling

-2 - tilling up of various Forms and Formats
+3. Filling up of various Forms and Formats

-3. 4.
-Registrations: FIT, VIP, Corporate, Groups, Corpora
+4. Registrations: FIT, VIP, Corporate, Groups/Crew

-4. Security Deposit Box Handling
+1. Security Deposit Box Handling

 Credit Card Handling Procedure

 Foreign Currency Exchange Procedure

 5 Introduction to PMS

-5 1 Hot function keys
+1. Hot function keys

 2. Create and update guest profiles

 3. Make FIT reservation

 4. Send confirmation letters

 5. Printing registration cards

 6. Make an Add-on reservation

-7 Amond a reservation
+7. Amend a reservation

 8. Cancel a reservation-with deposit and without deposit

 9. Log onto cashier code

 10. Process a reservation deposit

 11. Pre-register a guest

-11. Pre-register a guest 12.
-Put message and locator for a guest
+12. Put message and locator for a guest

-12. Put message and locator for a gate

 13. Put trace for guest

 14. Check in a reserved guest

 15. Check in day use

 16. Check -in a walk-in guest

 17. Maintain guest history

 18. Issue a new key

 19. Verify a key

 20. Cancel a key

 21. Issue a duplicate key

 22. Extend a key

 23. Programme keys continuously

 24. Re-programme keys

-24. Re-programme and key for two rooms

 25. Programme one key for two rooms